Gender role: In the workplace

-Consequently, that gender stereotype filter leads to a lack of fair evaluation and, in turn, to fewer women occupying higher paying positions.
-Gender stereotypes contain women at certain, lower levels; getting trapped within the glass ceiling.
+Consequently, that gender stereotype filter leads to a lack of fair evaluation and, in turn, to fewer women occupying higher-paying positions.
+Gender stereotypes contain women at certain, lower levels, getting trapped within the glass ceiling.
 While the number of women in the workforce occupying management positions is slowly increasing, women currently fill only 2.5% of the higher managerial positions in the United States.
 The fact that most women are being allocated to occupations that pay less, is often cited as a contributor to the existing gender pay gap.
+In the United States gender pay gap has decreased throughout the years, but it continues to exists, with women earning less than men on average in many jobs.

 In relation to white women, women of color are disproportionally affected by the negative influence their gender has on their chances in the labor market.
-In 2005, women held only 14.7% of Fortune 500 board seats with 79% of them being white and 21% being women of color.
+In 2005, women held only 14.7% of Fortune 500 board seats, with 79% of them being white and 21% being women of color.
 This difference is understood through intersectionality, a term describing the multiple and intersecting oppressions an individual might experience.
 Activists during second-wave feminism have also used the term "horizontal oppressions" to describe this phenomenon.
-It has also been suggested that women of color in addition to the glass ceiling, face a "concrete wall" or a "sticky floor" to better visualize the barriers.
+It has also been suggested that women of color, in addition to the glass ceiling, face a "concrete wall" or a "sticky floor" to visualize the barriers better.

+A 2025 study found that women were subjected to gender stereotype threat in the workplace when the leaders were people who identified as men.
+The authors conducted a three-part study to prove this.
+The results collectively showed that leaders' behaviors were positively correlated with gender stereotype threat in the workplace.

-Liberal feminist theory states that due to these systemic factors of oppression and discrimination, women are often deprived of equal work experiences because they are not provided equal opportunities on the basis of legal rights.
+Liberal feminist theory states that due to these systemic factors of oppression and discrimination, women are often deprived of equal work experiences because they are not provided equal opportunities based on legal rights.
 Liberal feminists further propose that an end needs to be put to discrimination based on gender through legal means, leading to equality and major economic redistributions.

-While activists have tried calling on Title VII of the Civil Rights Act of 1964 to provide an equal hiring and promotional process, that practice has had limited success.
+While activists have tried to invoke Title VII of the Civil Rights Act of 1964 to ensure an equal hiring and promotion process, that practice has had limited success.
 The pay gap between men and women is slowly closing.
-Women make approximately 21% less than their male counterparts according to the Department of Labor.
+Women make approximately 21% less than their male counterparts, according to the Department of Labor.
 This number varies by age, race, and other perceived attributes of hiring agents.
-A proposed step towards solving the problem of the gender pay gap and the unequal work opportunities is the ratification of the Equal Rights Amendment which would constitutionally guarantee equal rights for women.
+A proposed step towards addressing the gender pay gap and unequal work opportunities is the ratification of the Equal Rights Amendment, which would constitutionally guarantee equal rights for women.
+Recent statistics show that despite the progress made in the educational and labor arenas, women still face many challenges in areas such as earnings, leadership positions, and caregiving.
 This is hoped to end gender-based discrimination and provide equal opportunities for women.